Understand the world in a deep way.

 Internships without the worry.
 Whitman’s internship grants help you get practical career experience and take advantage of learning opportunities—without taking on debt or other hardships.
 Recent Whitman interns at Revive helped manage the tech startup’s projects, while interns at Adidas engaged in global initiatives and collaboration.

 Economics majors often choose the major because they want to make a meaningful impact on the world around them.
 While business is one way to do that, an Economics degree will prepare you for a career in any number of important fields.
 Everyone around the world has a stake in the production and distribution of resources, goods and services—and the study of Economics can prepare you to take your place among those shaping that world.

-Whitman's economics graduates pursue careers in a wide variety of fields including public service, economic consulting, banking and finance, management, marketing, law, government, journalism, insurance and environmental-related positions, and many undertake graduate study in business, law, international studies or economics at some point in their careers.
+Economics graduates find success and satisfaction in public service, economic consulting, banking and finance, management, marketing, law, government, journalism, insurance and environmental-related positions.
+Many also choose to further their education and research as graduate students in business, law, international studies or economics.